As part of our updated evaluations, we are including a numerical roll-up score with our summary reports. Learn what this number means.

 The second option -- if a vendor clearly indicates that they do share personal information for marketing purposes -- still earns points toward the roll-up, because the disclosure helps a person make an informed decision.
 Because we look at privacy through the lens of making an informed decision, we encourage transparency in policy disclosures as a needed tool to help people make informed decisions.

 Our evaluation process and numerical roll-up scores also take into account whether or not a question is relevant.
-This radial graph shows the relationships and dependencies among questions.
 Not every question is relevant for every service, so we exclude irrelevant questions from our overall scoring.

 While we recognize that calculating a numerical summary to a service invites misuse of the number, we are cautiously optimistic that people will use this numerical summary as intended: as one piece of information among many designed to help people make an informed and appropriate decision for their school or district.